cwaldbieser/txcas/docs/overview.rst

 Why Another CAS Server?
 -----------------------

-The `JASIG consortium`_ already maintains the reference `CAS server implementation`_  It is robust, well tested, reliable, flexible software that has a vibrant community behind it.
+The `Apereo Foundation`_ already maintains the reference CAS server implementation.
+It is robust, well tested, reliable, flexible software that has a vibrant community behind it.
 So why another server implementation?